-It’s July, and there are lots of visitors to the islands off the Georgia coast.
+It’s July, and there are thousands of visitors to the islands off the Georgia coast.
 They come on feet, paws, and flippers.
 That would be humans, dogs, … and loggerhead turtles.

 Yep, it’s nesting season for loggerhead turtles, and recently, I was lucky enough to see a “turtle crawl” on an early morning jog.
 The tracks are very distinctive, and the disturbed area of sand at the end of the tracks is the nest.